SinanHacisoyu/Droplet-Ball-Game/README.md

 Implementation of small game with java GUI,

 Do not let the droplets fall and do not let the ball pop them

+Click the droplets to get point and continue to play.